convertigo/convertigo/diagnostics/helloworld-feed-perf/README.md

 Artifact: `results/flow-cold-start-20260714.json`.

+The final engine and Hello World project were deployed to beta after backing up both previous CARs.
+The exported deployed `Engine.js` hash matches commit `38e928d`, and the exported project declares `RuntimeWarmup` as AutoStart.
+A post-deployment beta run returned the expected 7,223-byte, 20-item response in 1,140 ms, then 217 and 173 ms in the same session.
+Those internet-facing values confirm the deployment and response contract; the local phase timings remain the controlled evidence for the optimization gains.

 With the retained P5 engine, the exact imported `sample_HelloWorld_flow.GetFeed` returns its expected 7,218-byte, 20-item body from the same fixture in 19.0 ms median (30 requests after 8 warmups).
 The more